12 Days of Christmas 2020 Holiday Gift Guide

 Six geese a-laying.”

-This is the oil that will not leave you just laying around!
+This is the oil that will keep you from just lying around!
 Undoubtedly, Nutmeg Oil is the little pick-me-up that you’ve tirelessly searched for all year long!
 Known for its warming, relaxing, and spicy aroma that can energize the mind and deeply soothe the senses.

 Nutmeg works as a natural anti-inflammatory that can lighten rheumatic and muscular aches and pains.
 It is also an efficient decongestant.
 It can be very beneficial in decreasing tightness and pain in the chest.
 This oil consists of a dominant, potent fragrance that clears blockages in the nasal passage and can reduce symptoms of asthma, allergies, and wheezing.